-Have you received a notice of alleged Academic Misconduct?
+Have you received a Notice of Inquiry or Notice of Review?
 Have you read the notice and feel like you don’t know where to start?
-Don't worry, the ANUSA Student Assistance Officers can help you.
+Don't worry, the ANUSA Student Assistance Team can help you.

 We can guide you through the process, explain the relevant policies and procedures, and can help you draft a response to the allegation.
 They are also able to accompany you to an inquiry as a support person if required.

-Academic Misconduct includes, but isn't limited to, acting dishonestly or unfairly, including plagiarism or collusion in relation to an assessment.
-In relation to an examination, academic misconduct includes cheating, plagiarism, and/or taking a prohibited document into an examination.
+Academic Integrity Matters include, but aren't limited to, acting dishonestly or unfairly, including plagiarism or collusion in relation to an assessment.
+In relation to an examination, Academic Integrity Matters can include cheating, plagiarism, and/or taking a prohibited document into an examination.

-Whether you are receiving a notice to attend a review of the allegation, a notice to attend an inquiry or if you are interested in appealing a decision that has already been made, feel free to speak to a Student Assistance Advisor for advice and assistance.
-They can help you understand the shortcomings in your work, explain the academic misconduct rules and procedure, assist in drafting a response to the accusation and accompany you to the meetings and inquiry.
+Whether you are receiving a notice to attend a review or inquiry, or if you are interested in appealing a decision that has already been made, feel free to speak to the Student Assistance Team for advice and assistance.
+They can help you understand the process, explain the Academic Integrity Rule and assist in drafting a response to the accusation.
+They can also accompany you to the meetings and inquiry.

-You can read more about all the steps involved in the Academic Misconduct process here.
+You can read more about all the steps involved in the Academic Integrity investigation process here

 Contact us

-You can contact a Student Assistance Advisors on 6125 2444 or email at sa.assistance@anu.edu.au
+You can contact the Student Assistance Team on 6125 2444 or email at sa.assistance@anu.edu.au

 If you’d like assistance, it is advisable to contact us as soon as you can, as you only have a certain amount of time to respond to the allegation or the outcome.

-If you would like to know more about Academic Misconduct, find out more here.
+If you would like to know more about Academic Integrity, find out more here.